 In May 2006, George Gilder, a contributing editor of Forbes magazine, wrote in the Gilder Technology Report:

 "After five years of federal harassment of the high yield security market that he pioneered, Milken went to jail in 1991 on a tidal wave of journalistic and judicial blindness to what he was doing, aggravated by the ulcerating grip of envy at his success in doing it."

 In a September 2006 Financial Times column, Norman Barry, professor of social and political theory at the University of Buckingham, wrote:

 In retrospect, most American economic observers say that Mr Milken was good for the economy; his actions led to the break-up of conglomerates and the necessary reorganisation of American business.
 His prosecution was more of a persecution.

-The 2009 book Three Felonies a Day: How the Feds Target the Innocent, by civil liberties attorney Harvey Silvergate, says: "Had Milken not been famous and wealthy, critics might have taken a closer and more dispassionate look at the fabricated case against him and the methods used to force him to plead guilty.
+The 2009 book Three Felonies a Day: How the Feds Target the Innocent, by civil liberties attorney Harvey Silverglate, says: "Had Milken not been famous and wealthy, critics might have taken a closer and more dispassionate look at the fabricated case against him and the methods used to force him to plead guilty.
 As is so often the case with federal criminal prosecutions, the fabrication consisted, in part, of dubious testimony given by rewarded witnesses, and felony charges for conduct (admitted to by Milken) that, to informed and objective observers, did not appear to constitute crimes."
-Citing Silvergate's book in The Wall Street Journal, columnist and lawyer L. Gordon Crovitz said, "This is a common problem in securities laws, which Congress leaves intentionally vague, encouraging regulators and prosecutors to try people even when the law is unclear.
+Citing Silverglate's book in The Wall Street Journal, columnist and lawyer L. Gordon Crovitz said, "This is a common problem in securities laws, which Congress leaves intentionally vague, encouraging regulators and prosecutors to try people even when the law is unclear.
 Prosecutors identify defendants to go after instead of finding a law that was broken and figuring out who did it."